-What is the difference between Canapé and Hors d’oeuvres?
+What’s the Difference Between Canapé and Hors d’oeuvres?

-If you are serving these as appetizers or finger foods for a brunch or shower, pair them with champagne or Prosecco.
+If you’re serving these finger foods for a brunch or shower, pair them with champagne or Prosecco.
 The bubbles are perfect for cutting through the fat from both the cheese and the bacon.

-Gin pairs well with aged Gouda, as does rum and bourbon or whiskey.
+Gin pairs well with aged Gouda, as does rum, bourbon or whiskey.
 Beer is also a great drink with cheese.
 Here’s a great list of cocktails to try.

 - Blackberry Sparkler Cocktail

 - Sparkling Fruit Punch

 - Pomegranate Sparkling Cocktail

 - Cranberry Bourbon Cocktail